 Age Versus Grade

-Since the affidavit or unsworn declaration is based on age, not grade, many districts are concerned about fulfilling their obligation for such items as tracking immunizations and health and medical services when a parent chooses to declare only the age of the student and not a grade.
+Since the affidavit is based on age, not grade, many districts are concerned about fulfilling their obligation for such items as tracking immunizations and health and medical services when a parent chooses to declare only the age of the student and not a grade.

-Comparing the age of the child listed on the affidavit or unsworn declaration with the expectations in the laws and regulations regarding the age of a child in a given grade may help the school district reasonably infer when certain information is due.
+Comparing the age of the child listed on the affidavit with the expectations in the laws and regulations regarding the age of a child in a given grade may help the school district reasonably infer when certain information is due.
 See the

 Age versus Grade section of this guide for further details.